ATTENTION:

-The Older Americans Act expects the SCDOA to be a leader in the development of multipurpose senior centers.
-Currently, the state has only two nationally certified senior centers.
-Some of the remaining centers are fully functioning, but not certified.
-The rest are group dining sites.
+The Older Americans Act identifies the South Carolina Department on Aging (SCDOA) as a leader in the development of multipurpose senior centers.
+Currently, the state has three nationally certified senior centers.
+Several additional centers are fully operational but have not yet achieved certification, while others operate solely as group dining sites.

 Multipurpose Senior Centers

-These multipurpose senior centers are encouraged to function at National Council on Aging accredited standards.
-These centers should provide a variety of programs and services throughout the day.
-A meal may or may not be part of the senior center operation.
+Multipurpose senior centers should offer a diverse range of programs and services throughout the day.
+Meal service may or may not be included as part of center operations.

-Multipurpose senior centers typically offer a wide variety of programs and services including, but not limited to:
+Multipurpose senior centers generally provide a wide array of programs and services, including but not limited to:

 - Meal and nutrition programs